 Keep reading below to see the picture tutorial about how to form these one-of-a-kind Sugar Cookies or what we call “Moonstone Cookies.”

-- 1/4 teaspoon cream of tartar
+- ¼ teaspoon cream of tartar

-- 1/4 teaspoon baking soda
+- ¼ teaspoon baking soda

-- 1/4 teaspoon salt
+- ¼ teaspoon salt

-- 1 cup superfine sugar
+- 1 cup granulated sugar - 198 gr

 - 1 large egg

-- 2 tablespoons granulated sugar, for flattening the cookies
+- 2 tablespoons granulated sugar - for flattening the cookies

-- Prepare baking sheets with silicone baking sheets, parchment paper or spray vegetable oil or butter.
+- Prepare baking sheets with silicone baking sheets, parchment paper, or spray vegetable oil or butter.

-- Whisk or sift flour, cream of tartar, baking soda and salt together.
+- Whisk or sift flour, cream of tartar, baking soda, and salt together.

-Assembling two-color cookies
+Assembling two-color cookies:

 - Using two teaspoons, scoop 1/2 teaspoon of one batter in one spoon and 1/2 teaspoon of the other batter in the other.
-With a filled spoon in each hand, invert one color on top of the other and use spoon to scrape off the dough.
-Use spatula or another spoon to gently ease dough onto a cookie sheet so that both colors are exposed.
+With a filled spoon in each hand, invert one color on top of the other and use a spoon to scrape off the dough.
+Use a spatula or another spoon to gently ease dough onto a cookie sheet so that both colors are exposed.

-Assembling three-color cookies
+Assembling three-color cookies:

 - Take a scant 1/2 teaspoon of each color dough and invert each spoon onto a separate corner of a fourth spoon leaving dough behind.
-Use a small spatula or another spoon to push all colors off the spoon on to the prepared cookie sheet as seen below.
+Use a small spatula or another spoon to push all colors off the spoon onto the prepared cookie sheet as seen below.

 - Note: All dough should be of similar consistency.
 If using chocolate and it gets stiff upon standing, add a few drops of hot water.

-- Mash rolled cookies into a flat circle with palm of your hand or fingers dipped in granulated sugar.
+- Mash rolled cookies into a flat circle with the palm of your hand or fingers dipped in granulated sugar.

-- Bake in 350 degree oven for 9-11 minutes.
-The longer you let them bake and the browner they get, the crispier they will be.
+- Bake in 350˚F oven for 9-11 minutes.
+The longer you let them bake, the browner they get, and the crispier they will be.
 If you like a softer sugar cookie, pull them out of the oven when they barely begin to brown and don’t smash them quite as thin.